-A reader’s thoughts on choosing a property in France
+A reader’s thoughts on choosing a property in the Pyrenees-Orientales, France

 Our experience of buying houses is that the following are worth considering as part of the buying decision.

-What makes a very desireable residence secondaire may not be any good as a permanent home.
+What makes a very desirable residence secondaire may not be any good as a permanent home.

 So what are you buying and why?
 Are you intending to let the property?
 Potential clients may not be prepared to live with inconveniences that don’t bother you.

 What sort of neighbourhood do you want to live in?

 Or maybe you want to be tucked away up a cart track!
 Take a look through the phonebook for the commune.
 Are there a lot of foreign names?
 You may or may not relish living in an area where the neighbours are predominantly non-French.
 What proportion of the houses in the neighbourhood are holiday homes?
 In summer registration plates on cars give a good indication.

 A lively village in the summer may die come winter.
 What can you tell about your prospective neighbours?